 - A. A minimum window size of nine (9) square feet is required for the first window required per façade per story.
-Additional windows may be smaller in size, with exception to required emergency egress windows. - B. Windows shall have a minimum nominal one by four inch wood or vinyl surround, except in circumstances where: - i.
-Brick surrounds the window; - ii.
-Side and rear facades where a brick or stone wainscot of at least 20" is installed. - C. All windows on elevations facing a public street or trail shall be of an upgraded or decorative nature meeting the requirements below: - Windows include acceptable treatments such as shutters proportionally sized to the window, decorative cornices of at least 6" in height (may be in lieu of required 1 x 4 trim) or decorative coursework; AND/OR - ii.
-Windows are divided light (mullions or inserts), picture, bay, or include transoms. - iii.
-Permanent window treatments are not required for large picture windows, bay windows, casement windows, and non-opening windows. - iv.
-Permanent window treatments shall not be required, if the side or rear of the dwelling possesses one of the following features: - 1.
-Change in the first floor wall structure, with a minimum depth of four (4) feet, and a minimum width of ten (10) feet (screened-in porch, sunroom, nook, bump-out, etc); or - 2.
-Installation of brick or stone wainscot of at least 20" in height.
+Additional windows may be smaller in size, with exception to required emergency egress windows. - i.
+Windows on all facades shall have a minimum nominal one (1) by four (4) inch wood or vinyl surround, except in circumstances where brick surrounds the window. - B. All windows on elevations facing a public street or trail shall be of an upgraded or decorative in nature meeting at least one of the options below: - i.
+One (1) by six (6) inch wood or vinyl surround; - ii.
+Shutters proportionally sized to the window; - iii.
+Decorative cornices or decorative coursework; - iv.
+Brick surrounds; - v.
+Picture, bay, or transom windows. - vi.
+Windows are divided by light (mullions or inserts), picture, bay, or transoms. - C. Side and rear window treatments shall not be required if the side or rear of the dwelling possesses one (1) of the following features: - i.
+Change in the first floor wall structure with a minimum depth of four (4) feet, and a minimum width of ten (10) feet (screened-in porch, sunroom, nook, etc); or - ii.
+Installation of brick or stone wainscot of at least twenty (20) inches in height.